IzK-ArcOS/v6/public/help/Qlorb.md

 level has a different color.
 If you mis-click at any point, you'll lose upwards of a hundred points.
 If your score is already below 100, it will be reset back down to 0.

-It may not seem difficult at first, but you are surely mistaken if you think that this is easy.
-So what are you waiting for?
-Hop on and experience this beast.

 ## Opening Qlorb

 Qlorb can be opened by clicking on its Desktop Icon or Start Menu Shortcut: